 The Mambare Plateau in Papua New Guinea represents one of the world's largest laterite nickel/cobalt deposits.
 The project is located 90 kilometres inland north-east of Port Moresby, near the village of Kokoda.
-This joint venture company has a 100% interest in licence EL1390 which covers 256km, with a nickel-cobalt laterite deposit in eastern PNG, adjacent to the Kokoda Trail.
-Mambare is 100% owned by Oro Nickel which is a joint venture between Corcel 41% and Battery Metals Pty Ltd 59%.
+This joint venture company has a 100% interest in licence EL1390 which covers 256km, with a nickel-cobalt laterite deposit in eastern PNG.
+Mambare is 100% owned by Oro Nickel Vanuatu, which is a joint venture between Corcel 41% and Battery Metals Pty Ltd 59%.
 The project is licenced to use Direct Nickel's revolutionary nickel laterite treatment process.